DiggsAsura/codecademy_courses/hello_rust/00-experiment-the-rust-book/12-an-io-project--building-a-command-line-program/minigrep/12-3-refactoring-to-improve-modularity-and-error-handling.md

 on your first pass.
 As you become more experienced with Rust, it'll be easier to start with the most efficient solution, but for now, it's perfectly acceptable to call clone.
 - ---------

+We've updated main so it places the instance of Config returned by parse_config into a variable named config, and we updated the code that previously used the separate query and file_path variables so it now uses the fields on the Config struct instead.

+Now our code more clearly conveys that **query** and **file_path** are related and that their purpose is to configure how the program will work.
+Any code that uses these values knows to find them in the **config** instance in the fields named for their purpose.